-Our purpose was not to express an opinion on internal control over financial reporting, and we do not do so.
-However, the following material weaknesses and a significant deficiency exist that could adversely affect DoD's financial operations.
+Our purpose was not to express an opinion on internal controls over financial reporting, and we do not do so.
+However, the following material weaknesses continue to exist that could adversely affect DoD's financial operations.

 Previously Identified Material Weaknesses